r3wald/espurna-wiki/Configuration.md

   "ssid0": "NewWiFi"
 }
 ```
-> Note: "app" key is mandatory and **must** be equal to "ESPRUNA".
+> Note: "app" key is mandatory and **must** be equal to "ESPURNA".
 Configuration will be ignored otherwise.